reyqune/Baldur-s-Gate-3-Enhanced-Edition/README.md

 - changes that deviate way too much from the original experience designed by Larian
 - adult mods, or frameworks
 - a kitchen sink of every mod available on nexusmods, mashed together into one strange cursed mix
-- cheats, unbalanced content, or too punishing content
+- cheats, unbalanced content, too punishing content, or too easy content.
+(Or rather that all depends on your skill as a player obviously ;))
 - a list to play regular honour mode, use custom mode instead.
-There are too many issues to break the game without mods, and it's unpredictable how these mods will affect a genuine honour mode play-through
+There are too many issues to break the game without mods, and it's unpredictable how these mods will affect a genuine honour mode play-through.

 A full list of the mods used in this mod list can be viewed [here](https://loadorderlibrary.com/lists/baldur-s-gate-3-enhanced-edition)